PV-Lab/RGBanalysis/README.md

 ![Sample locations and indexing when the user stands in front of the degradation chamber.](https://github.com/PV-Lab/RGBanalysis/blob/main/Sample_locations_and_indexing.jpg)

 - Use the same alignment of the sample holder, Xrite color chart, and small color chart than in the example data: "Data/Example_aging_test/".
 This ensures the right order of the samples in the resulting data files, and the correct color calibration in the color calibrated data.

 ![Example alignment of the sample holder and small color chart](https://github.com/PV-Lab/RGBanalysis/blob/main/Data/Example_aging_test/BMP/20190723161422.bmp)

 - The reference colors for Xrite are hard-coded into the program.
 They need to be modified if another chart is used.

 ## Installation

-To install, just clone this repository and analysis codes repository.
-Either download the repository as a ZIP file, or use git:
+Install Python programming platform Anaconda.

 `$ git clone https://github.com/PV-Lab/RGBanalysis.git`

 `$ cd RGBanalysis`

+`$ conda env create -f environment.yml`

+Activate environment "rgbanalysis".

-To activate the video feature (Linux only): install ffmpeg (https://github.com/FFmpeg/FFmpeg) and run Main.py normally.
+To activate the video feature (Linux only): install ffmpeg (https://github.com/FFmpeg/FFmpeg).

+Run Main.py.

 ## Use